4pplet/cyber60/README.md

 ## Revisions:
 A1 - initial revision/prototype
-A2 - flipped PMOS-transistor, error in design.
+A2 (prerelease) - flipped PMOS-transistor, error in design.
 Added pulldown on enable to battery voltage measurement circuit, so it does not have to be disabled in code, only enabled.
 Minor silkscreen changes.